safespring/docs/content/service/known_issues.md

 The built in resolver in the platform has some issues in the current version.
 It has been reported to be slow and not to respond to queries in a timely manner.
 The best work around is to provide another resolver when creating the network to which you connect your instances.
+Use 89.32.32.32 which is SUNETs resolver.
 It is done in the third tab in the "Create Network" dialogue:

 ![Create Network Tab 3](/images/create-network-dia2.png)